Peter Wright (squash player)

-Peter David William Wright (born 11 March 1943) is an Australian born Squash Champion and sports administrator/entrepreneur.
+Peter David William Wright (born 11 March 1943) is an Australian born Squash Champion, sports administrator, and entrepreneur.

 Wright won the World Masters Squash Championships three times.
 In addition, he has been Australian, New Zealand and Victorian Masters Squash Champion.

-Described as an “outstanding administrator", he was Tournament Director for the 1995 and 2001 World Masters Squash Championships held in Melbourne, and, inter alia, for the Australian Masters Squash Association and the Victorian Masters Squash Association.
+Described as an "outstanding administrator", he was Tournament Director for the 1995 and 2001 World Masters Squash Championships held in Melbourne, and, inter alia, for the Australian Masters Squash Association and the Victorian Masters Squash Association.

 Early life

-Wright was born in Sunshine, Victoria in the middle of World War II.
-His father, David Stanley Wright was a munitions worker and his mother was Lorna Edna Wright (nee Martin).
-His life time sports career began in his home suburb of Sunshine where he played in many junior competitive sports.
+Wright was born in Sunshine, Victoria on 11 March 1943 in the middle of World War II.
+His father, David Stanley Wright was a munitions worker and his mother was Lorna Edna Wright (née Martin).
+His lifetime sports career began in his home suburb of Sunshine where he played in many junior competitive sports.
 At 15 he joined the Sunshine Park Tennis Club and sometime before 1962 the Sunshine Squash Club.
-Wright suffered “terribly” from asthma as a youngster, but his asthma went away when he began playing squash.
+Wright suffered from asthma when he was young, but his asthma went away when he began playing squash.

 Kerville states that Wright has always believed deeply in the benefits of sport for every human being.
 Wright further believes that all persons, including lower grades and "oldies", particularly benefit from the competitive and social side of squash and any kind of sport.

 Sporting career

 Peter Wright has been three times World Masters Squash Champion.
 His victories were in 1985 in Toronto, Canada, in 1993 in the over 50s division in Edinburgh, Scotland, and in 1999 in the over 55 division Sheffield, England.
-He was runner-up in 1989 in Arhus in Denmark, in 1994 in Brisbane, Australia, in 1995 and 2001 in Melbourne, Australia.
+He was runner-up in 1989 in Aarhus in Denmark, in 1994 in Brisbane, Australia, in 1995 and 2001 in Melbourne, Australia.